wso2/docs-ei/en/streaming-integrator/docs/examples/working-with-kafka.md

     INFO {io.siddhi.core.stream.output.sink.LogSink} - HelloKafka : OutputStream : Event{timestamp=1562851098328, data=[HOT-CHOCOLATE PUDDING, 200.0, consumer-1], isExpired=false}
     INFO {io.siddhi.core.stream.output.sink.LogSink} - HelloKafka : OutputStream : Event{timestamp=1562851100309, data=[ICE CREAM CAKE, 250.0, consumer-2], isExpired=false}
     ```

    You can observe a pattern where the load is distributed among `consumer-1` and `consumer-2` in the 2:1 ratio.
 This is because you assigned two partitions to `consumer-1` and assigned only one partition to `consumer-2`.

-## Preserving State of the application through a system failure
+### Preserving the state of the application through a system failure

-Let's try out a scenario in which you are going to deploy a siddhi app to count the total number of productions.
+Let's try out a scenario in which you deploy a Siddhi application to count the total number of productions.

 !!!info
-    In this scenario, the current count should be "remembered" by the SI server through system failures, so that when the system is restored, the count is not reset to zero.
+    In this scenario, the SI server is required to *remember* the current count through system failures so that when the system is restored, the count is not reset to zero.

     To achieve this, you can use the state persistence capability in the Streaming Integrator.

 1. Enable state persistence feature in SI server as follows.
 Open the `<SI_HOME>/conf/server/deployment.yaml` file on a text editor and locate the `state.persistence` section.